Dubuque police investigating shooting; no injuries reported

 “They confirmed it by finding shell casings, and a vehicle had bullet holes,” McClimon said.
 “We aren’t aware of anyone being injured.”

-McClimon said officers continue to investigate the incident this morning.
+McClimon said officers continued to investigate the incident Wednesday morning.
 Traffic cameras in the area could provide footage for investigators.

 McClimon said there now have been 10 incidents of gunshots being fired with criminal intent this year.
 There were 16 such instances in 2019 and five in 2018.